-by Dean Cook, September 28, 2016
+by Dean Cook, May 18, 2020

-With a lot of time, effort and money invested, it is easy to encounter low reader numbers once it has been published.
-Besides, those who have turned the pages within only read a fraction of the overall content.
-Okay, this doesn’t apply to all publications as other factors need to be considered such as audience, the effectiveness of content delivery and the type of content on offer.
+With a lot of time, effort and money invested, it is easy to encounter low reader numbers once published.
+Besides, those who have turned the pages would read a fraction of the overall content.
+Okay, it doesn’t apply to all publications as other factors need to be considered such as demographic audience, the effectiveness of content delivery and the type of content on offer.

-As an example; we produce an airline maintenance magazine, but with a lot of content to broadcast, it’s split into two: MRO; and Operations — this also allowed for greater marketing opportunities.
-Primarily through, with readers being airline engineers based all over the globe, they are continually on the move.
-It was important to limit pagination length to work alongside the attention span but also optimise the size of the publication for device viewing to minimise navigation.
+As an example, we produce an airline maintenance magazine but, with a lot of content to broadcast, it’s split into two: MRO; and Operations.
+Primarily, with readers being airline engineers based all over the globe, they are continually on the move.
+It was essential to limit pagination length to work alongside the attention span but also optimise the size of the publication for device viewing to minimise navigation.
 As such, it has allowed for more directed marketing opportunities.

 We can look at options and assess which would be the most efficient route for you, your magazine, your advertisers and, more importantly, your readers.
 Just contact us for a free initial consultation.

 Tag Cloudmagazine production services, cheap magazine design, Magazine Designer, cheap magazine layout services, Magazine Design, freelance magazine design, cheap magazine production, back room magazine production, cost to design a magazine, Freelance Magazine Designer

 Recent Posts:Affordable marketing ideasMagazine printingFull colour printing services